thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game items are in *items.dat* file which is in *data* directory.
-- To remove existing item from game, you can delete it from *items.dat* or in modification file add tag `item` with attribute `remove` which value will be index of item to remove.
+- To remove existing item from game, you can delete it from *items.dat* or in modification file add tag `item` with attribute `index` which value will be index of item to remove and attribute `action` with value `remove`.

 ### Item data structure
 - Each item starts with tag `item`.
 - Attribute `index` is a item index (it can be number or text) and must be unique.
 This value is used in ships and recipes data entries.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - `name` attribute: name of item displayed in various places (cargo info, crafting, etc.)
 - Attribute `weight`: weight of one item in kilograms